A factorisation theory for generalised power series and omnific integers: The quotient monoid RV

 \subsection{Embedding \texorpdfstring{$\RV$}{RV} into a ring}

 Since the multiplication of $\RV$ is distributive over the sum defined in each $\RV_m$, it is possible to embed $\RV$ into a ring.
-In fact, there is a free ring $\sRV$ containing $\RV$, with the universal property that any map from $\RV$ to a ring preserving sum and product factors through $\sRV$.
+More precisely, there is a ring $\sRV$ containing $\RV$, with the universal property that any map from $\RV$ to a ring preserving sum and product factors through $\sRV$.
 We construct $\sRV$ explicitly as follows.